World Languages Center

 Any student with prior experience in a language who registers for a language course without taking the WLC online placement test or a WLC placement assessment will not receive a letter grade for the course.

 Attendance in Language Classes

 The development of competence in a language requires regular and structured interaction opportunities.
 Thus, the WLC takes attendance in language classes very seriously.
 Each missed class will have specific consequences, including a negative impact on a student’s final grade.
-Classes missed as a result of registering late for a class will count as unexcused absences; if students believe they have been inappropriately placed in a language class, they should contact the WLC immediately.
+If students believe they have been inappropriately placed in a language class, they should contact the WLC immediately.

 Auditing Language Classes

 Auditing language classes is not permitted.
 Students who are not on the official roster of a class may not sit in on the class.

 The WLC offers off-campus language immersion classes in a variety of languages during the summer 1 and summer 2 terms.
 Some of these courses may count toward fulfillment of the BA language requirement or a language minor, assuming a student receives a grade of C or better.